Gray Wolf Ski Club BY-LAWS

 ARTICLE VII: BOARD OF DIRECTORS: The Board of Directors shall consist of the Officers of the organization, with the right to call meetings, develop a budget, expend funds, form committees, appoint short term, temporary officers, perform all other duties normally associated with a Board of Directors, and fulfill all responsibilities not otherwise delegated in these By-Laws.
 All actions of the Board shall require a majority vote of the full Board.

 ARTICLE VIII: OFFICERS: Officers shall be elected at the annual business meeting, or any other business meeting when necessary, and shall include a President, Vice-President, Secretary, Treasurer, Publications Editor, Program Chair and Membership Coordinator.
+The Board of Directors may appoint other non-voting positions such as President Emeritus, East Side Representative, Ski Area Liaison or others that support the ARTICLE II purpose.
 All officers, directors, and committee chairs shall serve without compensation, but the Board of Directors may employ an executive Secretary to carry out the policies and functions of the Organization as stipulated by the Board.

 “The President shall be elected for a two (2) year term in the even numbered years, and the Vice President shall be elected for a two (2) year term in the odd numbered years.”